Basic Inventory Management

 Show/Hide Bags:

 When “show bags” is enabled the items in your inventory will be displayed and separated according to which bag they are in.
 When bags are set to “hidden” the separators are removed and your items are displayed in one large inventory pool.
-Either way, your items will not change order.
-I personally recommend hiding the bags.

 Starting Inventory